Ivanova contact join-semilattices are not finitely axiomatizable: Preliminaries

 \section{Preliminaries}

 \labbel{prel}

-For simplicity, we shall always assume that posets and semilattices have a minimum element $0$.
+For simplicity, we will always assume that posets and semilattices have a minimum element $0$ and that homomorphisms preserve $0$.
 A \emph{weak contact relation} on some poset $\mathbf S$ with $0$ is a symmetric reflexive binary relation $\delta$ on $S \setminus \{ 0 \} $ such that

 for all $ a, b, a_1, b_1 \in S$.
 We write $a \nd b$ to mean that $a \ddd b$ does not hold.

 A typical example of a weak contact relation is the \emph{overlap} relation, which can be defined on any poset $\mathbf P$ with $0$.
 To get the overlap relation, simply set $a \ddd b$ if there is $p \in P$ such that $p >0$, $p\leq a$ and $p \leq b$.